GeorgeKazanchev/GeorgeKazanchev/README.md

 Welcome to my page!

-I am a beginner frontend developer making a lot of efforts to become a professional.
-I have developed several non-commercial projects on my own.
-You can find them below.

-I have also a commercial experience in a desktop applications development on the C# tech stack (but web development interests me much more).
+I am a beginner frontend developer, having a background in a desktop application development on the C# tech stack.

 <ins>My education</ins>